cesun00/dev-neo/content/java/jvm/memory.md

 The heap is where all class instances and arrays are allocated.

-JVMS requires a garbage collection mechanism to exist that reclaims memory occupied by objects in the heap,
+JVMS requires a garbage collection mechanism to exist that reclaims memory occupied by objects in the heap, but leaves everything else about the GC mechanism unspecified.

+- JVMS allows the JVM heap to have non-contiguous memory.
+- Again, an conforming JVM may choose to use fixed-size heap or a expandable one.
+In either case ...

+## method area

+This area holds run-time representations of `.class` files.

+GC is not mandatory for this area.
+The memory of method area doesn't need to be contiguous.

+## runtime constant pool

+This area holds run time representation of the constant pool in `.class` files.

+## per-thread native method stacks

+This is